HomeSmall BusinessIs That Directory a Link Farm?

 Private Blog Networks (PBNs)Extremely HighShort-term ranking boost (with long-term penalty risk)Hidden ownership, artificial content

-The Penn CURF Research Directory exemplifies how specialised directories create genuine value by connecting users with specific resources—in this case, matching students with research mentors.
-This user-focused approach is what distinguishes legitimate directories.
+The Penn CURF Research Directory shows how a specialised directory creates real value by connecting users with specific resources, in this case matching students with research mentors.
+That user focus is what sets a legitimate directory apart.

-Developing a strategic approach to directory submissions requires understanding their place in a comprehensive SEO plan.
+A strategic approach to directory submissions starts with understanding where they fit in your wider SEO plan.

 • Proportion guideline: Directory links should comprise no more than 10-15% of your total backlink profile